 - High School: GAFutures, Parchment, National Student Clearinghouse, Mail

 Faxed documents and copies provided by the student are NOT considered official and will not be used for admission purposes.
 Courses from one institution that are listed on another college transcript will not substitute for an official transcript.
 Prior educational experience may not be omitted from an application package.

-Essay Question 1: Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GC?
+Essay Question 1: Given your own individual background and life experiences, what strengths or distinctions will you contribute to the student body at GCSU?

 Essay Question 2: Please describe the most important goal you have established for yourself regarding your future undergraduate experience and explain how a Georgia College education fits into accomplishing this goal.

 Generally, essays are completed on the application.
 However, if sending the essays via mail or email, please include the applicant’s full name and birth date to ensure materials are updated to the correct application.
 Essays may be mailed to Campus Box 23, Milledgeville, GA 31061, or emailed as a Microsoft Word document to email@example.com.

 Having trouble completing the essays through CommonApp?
 View the video tutorial below for a step-by-step guide.